-The MCR remains at €3.7m representing the absolute floor of the MCR, (AMCR).
-There are no additional funding requirements projected, with the SCR exceeding the AMCR at year end June 2020.
+The MCR remains at €3.7m representing the absolute floor of the MCR, the AMCR.
+There are no additional funding requirements projected, with the SCR exceeding the AMCR at end 31 December 2020.

 E.3.
 Use of the Duration-Based Equity Risk Sub-Module in the Calculation of the SCR